 Lubricant Procurement TCO Framework: Beyond the Drum Price

 Total Cost of Ownership for industrial lubricants is the drum price plus drain-frequency cost (downtime, labour, disposal) plus equipment-impact cost (wear, premature failures attributable to lubricant choice).
 For typical Indian industrial plants the drum price is 30-40% of TCO; the other 60-70% is downstream cost.
-A lubricant priced 30% above the cheapest option that runs 2x longer between drains will produce a 35% lower annual TCO.
+A lubricant that costs more per litre but runs longer between drains can still produce the lower annual TCO — how much lower depends on your own drain data, downtime cost and disposal rate, which is what the worked example in this article sets out.
 The right comparison is annual TCO, not drum price.

 The five components of lubricant TCO